jsdclxvi/Reforestation/README.md

-## What do you call an elephant that doesn’t matter?
-An irrelephant.
+## Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.